Sourdough Discard Thumbprint Cookies

 Notes

-If you are using salted butter, leave out the pinch of salt.
-Butter must be soft, NOT melted, or it won't cream properly with the sugar.
+BUTTER - Butter must be soft, NOT melted, or it won't cream properly with the sugar.

-You can leave the cookies in the fridge for up to 24 hours before baking.
+FERMENTING THE COOKIES - You can leave the cookies in the fridge for up to 24 hours before baking.
 I recommend shaping the cookies and leaving in the fridge on the baking tray as the dough gets very hard in the fridge and will difficult to shape.
 You can bake the cookies straight from the fridge.
 I don't cover them if leaving them in the fridge as they tend to form condensation.

 If you don't have jam, you could also pop a glace cherry in each cookie or even a little pie fruit or puree.